maybenot-io/maybenot/crates/maybenot-ffi/README.md

 # Maybenot FFI

 This crate contains C FFI bindings for Maybenot, which let's you use Maybenot as a static library for languages other than Rust.
+Headers are found at `maybenot-ffi/maybenot.h` and are auto-generated when compiling.

 ## Building
 You need to have [rust](https://rustup.rs/) installed.